ronin-rb/ronin/man/ronin-exec.1.md

 ## ENVIRONMENT

 HOME
   Specifies the home directory of the user.
-Ronin will search for the `.ronin` configuration directory within the home directory.
+Ronin will search for the *~/.ronin* configuration directory within the home directory.

 ## AUTHOR